weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

   language="py"
 />

-By interaction with the collection object, each operation such as a `near_text` query can be performed without specifying its name.
-It also allows you to work within a condensed namespace in comparison to the breadth of operations available with the client object.
+The collection object includes its name as an attribute.
+Accordingly, operations such as a `near_text` query can be performed without specifying the collection name.
+The `v4` collection object has a more focussed namespace in comparison to the breadth of operations available with the `v3` client object.
 This simplifies your code and reduces the potential for errors.

 import ManageDataCode from '!!raw-loader!/_includes/code/howto/manage-data.read.py';
 import ManageDataCodeV3 from '!!raw-loader!/_includes/code/howto/manage-data.read-v3.py';